jillxoreilly/StatsCourseBook_2024/Chapter4_PermutationTest/MT_wk5_HypothesisTesting.md

 ## Null distribution

-We therefore calculate the null distribution of the test statistic (the distribution of values of that test statistic, if indeed we had many many samples of data of the same size as our real/measured sample)
+We therefore calculate the null distribution of the test statistic (the distribution of values of that test statistic we would get, if indeed we had many many samples of data of the same size as our real/measured sample)

 This week will will calculate the null by permutation, but we will meet other methods next week.